LeoAlexandrov/Cms/README.md

 ### External authorization

 CMS uses external authorization.
-Google, Microsoft, and Github are currently supported.
+Google, Microsoft, Github, and StackOverflow are currently supported.
 It is easier to create Github OAuth app for the first time.
 Click you profile icon at the top-right, select `Settings`, select `Developer settings` (at the very bottom), then `OAuth App`, and finally click `New OAuth App`.

 In appeared form set these fields as